Chipset090191/inkScape/README.md

 <img width="863" alt="Screenshot 2025-03-28 at 19 21 48" src="https://github.com/user-attachments/assets/d3081331-adde-47b4-a010-68aff26a8fda" />

 then we simply open our svg file project by using text editor and addign "animateTransform" block.
-So the options we can adjust:
+So the main options we can adjust:
 - repeatCount(definite or indefinite rotation)
--
+- dur - the speed of or rotation in seconds
+- to and from - direction of our rotation and center point that I`ve mantioned before x and y coordinates.
+- type - to determine the type of animation.

+  So if we connect our parameter, for example "dur" to equipment like frequency control unit, the user or engineer in real time can see the change of speed as it work in reality.
+Or if the signal from relay is not positive and "0" means like system is not working, the engineer from the screen will see it too.
+So the example shows how we can manipulate our animation by using signals from equipment showing statuses for user in real time from PLC.

 <img width="436" alt="Screenshot 2025-03-28 at 19 19 43" src="https://github.com/user-attachments/assets/01399ddf-93f9-4128-8f05-38fd60872891" />
 -